HandsOnDataViz/book/docs/HandsOnDataViz.md

 influence our work at various stages of the data visualization process.
-Later in [Chapter 15 you’ll learn how to recognize and reduce other types of biases](data-bias.html) when working with data, such as cognitive biases, algorithmic biases, intergroup biases, and map area biases.
+Later in [Chapter 15 you’ll learn how to recognize and reduce other types of biases](data-bias.html) when working with data, such as cognitive biases, algorithmic biases, intergroup biases, and mapping biases.

 ### Summary